 How ‘Green’ Are They?

-Green roofs are, without doubt, one of the more visible signals that you have built a sustainable home.
+When it comes to roofing, green roofs are, without doubt, one of the more visible signals that you have built a sustainable home.
 There is a lot of cynicism that they don’t actually serve enough ‘eco purpose’ to be worthwhile, but they do have some genuine benefits:

 - they absorb heat (from the sun)